triposat/Python_Beginner_Level_Projects/README.md

 ### Steps to be performed:
    - import random
-   - At first, Your move will be recorded and along with you Computer move recorded.
+   - At first, your move will be recorded and along with you, Computer moves recorded.

 ____________________________